Skip to Content

 What happens if ingrown hair is left untreated?

-If you leave an ingrown hair untreated, it can become infected, causing redness, swelling, and pain.
+If you leave an ingrown hair untreated, it can lead to infection, causing redness, swelling, and pain, and proper beard care techniques can help prevent such issues.

 Can infected ingrown hairs clear up without treatment?